 Judicial Acts: S. 77-78

 Section 77 and 78 renders safeguards to judges and their ministerial staff, who are acting as judicial officers to execute the orders of the judges.
 The underlying objective of this Section is to ensure that the judges should discharge their duties independent of fear of any consequences.
 The entire idea behind this concept is to protect public policy.
 Hereunder is the rationale for providing immunity to judges under Section 77:

 “Judges and judicial officers have in all ages been the target of malice and spite.
-Their function often leads to an exhibition of temper and feeling of retaliation.
-If thus, judges had been placed on the ordinary footing as regards the defence of their act or conduct, they would soon have forsaken their legitimate duties in order to find time to vindicate themselves.
+Their function often leads to exhibition of temper and feeling of retaliation.
+If, thus, judges had been placed on the ordinary footing as regards the defence of their act or conducts, they would soon have forsaken their legitimate duties in order to find time to vindicate themselves.

 In the case of Ram Pratap Sharma v.
 Dayanand, a judge of Punjab & Haryana High Court while addressing the members of the Bar, began criticizing the govt policies and its ineffectiveness in operation of the administration.
 Some members of the Bar wrote a letter to the Prime Minister of India, stating that the speech of the judge was not appropriate and hence actions be taken against him.
 A notice of contempt was issued to the signatories of the letter by the Punjab & Haryana High court.

 In reply to the letter, the members of the Bar stated that the letter was sent not with the purpose of vile and ill-will, but only with good faith.
 Moreover, there had been no publicity regarding the same.
 Also, the intention was to create a privileged communication regarding the inappropriate conduct of the judge and with a view to upholding the dignity of the court.
 However, they also tendered apologies if the letter amounted to contempt.
 As a result, the petitioners were discharged of their liability by a full bench of the high court.